 Inheritance Tax Planning

-When trying to minimize the inheritance tax payable on your estate by your beneficiaries, there are many different options, depending on the circumstances.
+When trying to minimise the Inheritance Tax payable on your estate by your beneficiaries, there are many different options, depending on the circumstances.
 Subject to your particular situation, the size of your estate and various other factors, we can provide you with a list of options and their pros and cons to meet your individual needs.